timothyshull/programming_notes/algorithms/linked_lists_stacks_and_queues.md

 ### Notes
 - each of the above can use an array as the underlying storage but generally requires resizing and storage of the size
 - without array resizing, consider as a fixed-capacity data structure
+- keep in mind that conceptually a link is the connection between nodes, so while the "next" member may be a node/pointer to a node, it represents a separate concept (and can be represented differently, i.e. and array index, etc)

 - Java generic array creating/casting
 ```